Having read a news article on the Fostering Network’s website, we decided to ask the following question:

 The Fostering Network believes that Foster Carers should be treated as the experts they are and we agree…

-It has taken a number of years for Foster Parents to be called Foster Carers and at The Fostering Network there is a belief that the name change was a significant and positive step reflecting an increased understanding of the role.
-The responsibility and the complexity of fostering has grown exponentially over recent years and the change of title was, The Fostering Network believe, an important step in recognising this.
+It has taken a number of years for Foster Parents to be called Foster Carers.
+At The Fostering Network there is a belief that the name change was a significant and positive step reflecting an increased understanding of the role.
+The responsibility and complexity of fostering has grown exponentially over recent years.
+The Fostering Network believe the change of title was an important step in recognising this.
 Recently, however, there seems to be a move back to the term “foster parents” and The Fostering Network is concerned.

-Foster Carers play an essential parenting role in the lives of the children they are looking after, offering love, support and nurture on a daily basis.
+Foster Carers play an essential parenting role in the lives of looked-after children, offering love, support and nurture on a daily basis.
 They stay awake through the night holding the hand of a poorly child, give a standing ovation when watching a school play, help with homework, bake cakes, read bedtime stories… In short, Foster Carers meet the physical and emotional needs of the children in their care.

 The term Foster Carer is a job description.
 It explains what the role is, highlights its complexity and shows its importance.
 Being called a Foster Carer doesn’t preclude strong personal relationships (indeed they are at the very heart of being a good Foster Carer) or fostered children being given the opportunity to be a full member of a family.
 Being called a Foster Carer and showing love and compassion are not mutually exclusive.
 But Foster Carers are so much more than parents.
 They are also part of a multi-disciplinary team of professionals and have to do things that parents usually don’t have to:

 The term Foster Parent seems to ignore this list.
-By calling Foster Carers “foster parents”, the danger is that we revert to the old-fashioned view that all children who come into the care system need is a roof over their head and a hug, but nothing could be further from the truth, as anyone who works with these children will know.
+By calling Foster Carers “foster parents”, the danger is that we revert to the old-fashioned view that all children who come into the care system need is a roof over their head and a hug.
+However, nothing could be further from the truth, as anyone who works with these children will know.